 If your child is doing something unsafe, gently correct or distract.
 For example, explain the real use of an object ("The pot is for cooking, not bonking your little brother"), then encourage exploration of more acceptable uses for it, such as getting a spoon and using the pot as a drum or to make a pretend soup.

 You can suggest ideas for play, but chances are your child may have a different activity in mind — or might stumble onto something intriguing.
 Allowing kids some time without intervention can help them develop their creativity and learn to master tasks on their own.

 Mistakes are OK.
 Trial-and-error is a brilliant teacher.
 Letting go enough to let your child fail in a small way (like being unsuccessful at working a zipper) is good for both of you.
 When your child begins to do something incorrectly and gets frustrated, offer encouragement.
-You also can provide ample opportunities to keeping working at the skill that's being mastered.
+You also can provide opportunities to keeping working at the skill that's being mastered.
 Then one day soon, your child will be zippering like a champ.

 You don't have to go anywhere special to encourage exploration.
 Here are some easy ways to do it:

 Kids at this age love water and wet sensations.
 Find safe household items or look for stuff in the yard that could be washed and examined.
 What happens to a leaf when it gets wet?
 What about a rock?
 Set them up in an area that can get wet — outside, in the bathtub, at a table with a waterproof cloth on it and the floor below — and let them wash, rinse, dunk, and splash!
 As always, be sure to supervise kids closely during water play.